 PUBH A220 - Techniques and Topics in Health Education

 For a complete list of required coursework, please refer to the Course Catalog.

-Orange Coast College is the only college in Orange County to offer a transfer degree in Public Health Science
+Orange Coast College was the first college in Orange County to offer a transfer degree in Public Health Science

 Public Health courses provide opportunities for students to collaborate and work with the Student Health Center